MaahiSinghGit/Flutter_Scaffold/README.md

 ## Overview of flutter scaffold...

-It's a  Simple scaffold project using Dart .
+It's a  Simple scaffold project using flutter .

 The project is created by [Manoj Singh](https://www.linkedin.com/in/manojbishtt/) for helping out the beginners on how to use Scaffold in flutter development.